Dimitris Drikakis: Career

 In 2011, he was the founding director of the regional high-performance scientific computing centre at The Cyprus Institute in close partnership with the University of Illinois at Urbana-Champaign, US.

-In July 2015, he was appointed as the executive dean of the Faculty of Engineering and Professor of Engineering Science at the University of Strathclyde, Glasgow, one of the UK's largest engineering schools.
-He worked with principal and vice-chancellor, Professor Sir Jim McDonald (electrical engineer).
-From 2015 to 2018, he held various executive posts as associate principal and executive director of Global Partnerships.
+In July 2015, he was appointed as the Executive Dean of the Faculty of Engineering and Professor of Engineering Science at the University of Strathclyde, Glasgow, one of the UK's largest engineering schools.
+He worked with the Principal and Vice-Chancellor, Professor Sir Jim McDonald (President of the Royal Academy of Engineering).
+From 2015 to 2018, he held various executive posts as an Associate Principal and Executive d=Director of Global Partnerships.

-He left the University of Strathclyde in October 2018 to join the University of Nicosia in Cyprus as the vice president of global partnerships, executive director of research and innovation, with a full professor (cross-appointment) in the medical school and the School of Sciences and Engineering.
+He left the University of Strathclyde in October 2018 to join the University of Nicosia in Cyprus as the Vice President of Global Partnerships, Executive Director of Research and Innovation, with a full professor (cross-appointment) in the Medical School and the School of Sciences and Engineering.
+Additionally, he has served as the Dean of the School of Sciences and Engineering since January 2025.
 The University of Nicosia is a private, English-speaking university, the largest in Cyprus.
-In 2019, he founded the Defence and Security Research Institute, a multidisciplinary institute dedicated to science and technology and collaboration with governments, industry and academic worldwide.
+In 2019, he founded the Institute of Advanced Modelling and Simulation, which incorporates the Defence and Security Research Institute, a multidisciplinary institute dedicated to science and technology and collaboration with governments, industry, and academia worldwide.

 Research

-His research covers several topics, including:
+Drikakis' research covers several topics, including: